MWGitHub/infrastructure/README.md

 ### Backend Creation

-The backend is used not the same as a website backend.
-This is used to store terraform state data.
+The backend is used to store terraform state data.

 1. Log into google cloud by executing
    `gcloud init`
 1. Execute the following shell command to set up the storage (this only needs to be run once)
+    * if the project has not been created yet run:
+        `./scripts/backend-init.sh --help`
+    * if the project has already been created run:
         `./scripts/backend-init.sh [PROJECT_ID] [UNIQUE_BUCKET_NAME]`
-   This will also output your service account credentials
+1. Now your service account credentials should be output, do not store this in git.
 1. Create or use an existing DigitalOcean token
 1. `cd terraform`
 1. Initialize the backend with the bucket name